dk14/wolfram-mega/docs/dsl.md

                 // alice reveals private key for an empty repayment wallet in order to sign this CET,
                 // since bob did not pay to that wallet, the key is worthless
                 // but alice gets deposit
-                pay.party("bob", "btc").pays("alice", "usd").amount(10, "btc")
+                // ^ this plays a role of payment oracle without third-party pay.party("bob", "btc").pays("alice", "usd").amount(10, "btc")
                 // note ANYPREVOUT can be used instead for convinience (if BTC adopts it)
                 // without ANYPREVOUT,